-So without further ado, lets get started.
+So without further ado, let’s get started.

 What To Look For In A Gel Polish

-I want to start with the bases and the top coats before I move onto the Gel Polishes themselves.
+I want to start with the bases and the topcoats before I move onto the Gel Polishes themselves.

-First is Opacity.
+The first is Opacity.
 A good polish is one that is opaque in two coats.

 You can have some that require more coats and those are nice colors, but the best ones usually have two.

-This will prevent the need to fight shrink back and since there are polishes out there that you will not need to fight the shrink back, its advisable to opt for those.
+This will prevent the need to fight shrink back and since there are polishes out there that you will not need to fight the shrink back, it’s advisable to opt for those.

 A good gel polish has to wear well and be able to keep your manicure looking fresh for at least a week/two weeks.

 The Brands Used In Salons

-So with these three essential things to always consider, lets first take a look at the Bases.
+So with these three essential things to always consider, let’s first take a look at the Bases.
 These will need to be applied before moving onto your Topcoat, and then Gel Polish.

 The Brands Used In Salons

-Initially at the Salon I was using the CND Shellac on clients at the salon for a long time because it really does have the easiest soak off and is a bit kinder to your nails.
+Initially, at the salon I was using the CND Shellac on clients at the salon for a long time because it really does have the easiest soak off and is a bit kinder to your nails.

-I did stop using this because one thing is it’s UV cure and I found that it was kind of hit or miss when being used under an LED lamp, especially if you have to wipe the sticky layer for problem polishes.
+I did stop using this because one thing is its UV cure and I found that it was kind of hit or miss when being used under an LED lamp, especially if you have to wipe the sticky layer for problem polishes.

-Additionally, the short stubby brush while it’s kind of weird to look at, its actually my favorite brush to use.
-Make sure that you get as close to the cuticle and it’s kind of nice to kind of scrub that into your nail and not have to worry about pooling or too thick of a base coat.
+Additionally, the short stubby brush while it’s kind of weird to look at, is actually my favorite brush to use.
+Make sure that you get as close to the cuticle and its kind of nice to kind of scrub that into your nail and not have to worry about pooling or too thick of a base coat.

-The Gelish Base Coat provides great wear and a lot of the base coat will be left over.
+The Gelish Base Coat provides great wear and a lot of the base coat will be leftover.

 The Essie Base Coat has one the absolute easiest removals, and it also helps to resist your nails from chipping which is a nice bonus.